Supporting Arts Education in Our State

 The SC Governor’s School for the Arts and Humanities is committed to the growth of our state’s vibrant arts education community.
-As part of the school’s mission to serve as a resource to teachers and students in South Carolina, we offer a comprehensive and ever-growing series of Outreach programs designed to bring together artists, educators, community organizations, and students.
+As part of the school’s mission to serve as a resource to all teachers and students in South Carolina, we offer a comprehensive and ever growing series of Outreach programs designed to bring together artists, educators, community organizations, and students.
 These opportunities seek to match our available resources with the needs and interests of schools and partners statewide.

-- School Field Trips to SCGSAH
+- Field Trips to Campus

 - Guest Artist Experiences